 “Was it?”
 I said, not wanting to confirm what I didn’t know for certain.
 I was not sorry I’d done whatever I’d done with Nguyen, but in thinking about the affair I still wasn’t sure.

 “Do you trust me, sir?”
-Fusner asked, his voice a whisper I could barely hear over the gently blowing rain.
+Fusner asked, his voice a whisper I could barely hear above the gently blowing rain.

 “Why not, sir?” he went on, before I could reassure him.